 Don’t underestimate the importance of your references for your CV!
 They can make or break your next position.
 Finding a job in the domestic staff industry can be a stressful time.
 Through the process of re-writing your CV, applying for positions, attending interviews, and doing your follow-ups, references can get put on the back burner.

 If you’re applying for a domestic staff position you’ll be working closely with high profile families and their luxury properties.
 So you can almost guarantee your references will be checked.
 If a family is deciding between you and a handful of other candidates, your reference may be the deciding factor.
 That’s why we have created a complete guide for domestic staff when it comes to references for your CV.

 Here’s why references are so important and how to create good ones:

 To start the complete guide for domestic staff, let’s have a look at what a reference is, first.
 A reference -or an employment reference- is someone who can comment on your previous work experience, work ethic, and character.
 Professional references should be provided to your domestic staff recruitment agency or your future employer as part of your application.

 Why do you need to have a reference?

 You should always have at least 2 or 3 references prepared at the time of the interview.
 Have them ready on paper and electronically for emailing.
-You need references to be able to back up/ prove your past work experience, your work ethic and your character.
+You need references to be able to back up/ prove your past work experience.

 Always make sure that all of your references’ contact information is up-to-date and error-free.
 Include the following information about your references: